 To learn more about the importance of spoons when weaning, check out our top 10 tips for developing your child's utensils.

-Babies love to play with their food and pick up their bowls, so a durable plastic bowl is essential.
+Babies love to play with their food and pick up their bowls, so a durable plastic or silicone bowl is essential.
 We always advise parents to place a bowl with some food in front of your baby from 6 months of age.
 This allows your baby to try and feed themselves, giving them more control and creating a better feeding experience.